ElectricityAuthority/tracing/README.md

 ## Additional background information

-Electricity tracing was formally described by Janusz W. Bialek in his classic 1996 paper titled Tracing the flow of electricity.
+Electricity tracing was formally described by Janusz W. Bialek in his classic 1996 paper titled Tracing the flow of electricity [1].

 The method has since been applied in NZ by the Electricity Commission in 2010 as part of the on-going Transmission Pricing Methodology.
 To aid in understanding the methodology, a paper was written at the time and is available in the docs directory.
 It is also still available via the EA website at: